Germinating the seeds

 Keep the pots between 64-78 degrees F (18-26 Celsius) during the day, and a little cooler at night.
 I haven't tried them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

-The seeds normally sprout at various times, ranging from 4 weeks to 4 months.
-Once they sprout, give them bright light, such as morning sun, filtered sun, or fluorescent or LED lighting.
+The seeds tend to sprout at different times, ranging from 4 weeks to 4 months.
+Once they sprout, give them bright light, such as morning sun, filtered sun, or bright LED or fluorescent lights (See: "Growing indoors with LED lights").
 Protect them from strong afternoon sun the first few months.

-If any seeds do not sprout after 4 months, expose them to cool nights (below 55°F / 13°C) to simulate the passing of winter.
+If any seeds don't sprout after 4 months, expose them to cool nights (below 55°F / 13°C, but above freezing) to simulate the passing of winter.
 An easy way to do this is to seal the pots in a plastic container and put them in the refrigerator.
+Mark your calendar to remove them after 8 weeks.

 Watering -- Aim to keep the soil evenly moist (but not constantly saturated).
 After the first year, they can tolerate drier soil.